soil-initiative/stacks/proposals/stacks/Overview.md

 At the core of this proposal is the ability to create and switch between multiple stacks.
 Our running example will be a lightweight thread manager, in which each lightweight thread has its own stack, and the manager switches between these stacks (and its own).

-### Leaf References
+### Stack References

 A stack has two endpoints: its *root* (i.e. initial frame), and its *leaf* (i.e. active frame).
-Both prior proposals for stack switching have used references to the *root* of the stack, and implemented switching through *yielding* and *resuming*.
-But the root of a stack does not know where its leaf is, and when you resume to a stack its the leaf rather than the root that tells you what to update the stack-pointer and instruction-pointer registers to.
-As such, both prior proposals implemented stack yielding by walking the stack to find its root and store a pointer to the current leaf in the root.
-All in all, this made stack switching more expensive than it needs to be.

-Here we instead propose to use references to the *leaf* of the stack.
+In this proposal, a `stackref` is a reference to the *leaf* of a stack.
-And rather than yielding and resuming stacks, we simply switch stacks.
-In a stack switch, the current stack transfers control to a given leaf reference for some stack and hands off the reference to the current stack's own leaf in the process.
-This conceptually amounts to simply swapping the current contents of the stack- and instruction-pointer registers with whatever registers are (together) holding the leaf reference of the target stack.
+Consequently, we can switch between stacks by simply swapping the current contents of the stack- and instruction-pointer registers with whatever registers are (together) holding the leaf reference of the stack being switched to.
-In particular, there is no need to search the stack to find the root of the current stack.
+In particular, there is no need to search the stack to find the root of the current stack in order to *detach* it, a topic we discuss later.

-We give these leaf-reference values the type `leafref`.

 #### Linearity

-Once someone switches to the leaf reference of some stack, it is important that no one else switch to that same leaf reference.
+Once someone switches to some stack, it is important that no one else switch to that same stack.
-The reason is that the stack changes immediately when it is switched to, invalidating the stack- and code-pointer that comprised the leaf reference.
+The reason is that the stack changes immediately when it is switched to, invalidating the stack- and code-pointer that comprised the reference.
-For this reason, `leafref` must be a (nearly) *linear* type so that its values cannot be duplicated.
+For this reason, `stackref` must be a (nearly) *linear* type so that its values cannot be duplicated.
 This requires some clarifications for and variations to a few instructions.
 In particular, various `get` and `set` instructions would be disallowed for linear types, and instead one would use `get_clear` (which replaces the read variable's contents with null) and `set_cleared` (which traps if the variable's contents were not null).
 But overall, most of WebAssembly is unphased.
+(Although linear types are difficult to use in type systems for high-level languages, they align well with type systems for low-level languages.)

 ### Stack Switching

 The key operation in this proposal is the stack switch.
 When a stack switch occurs, one generally provides values for the target stack to resume execution with.
 The question is what should the types of these values be?
-There seems to be no good universal answer, and having each `leafref` *statically* specify the expected types would both complicate the type system and restrict usage patterns.
+There seems to be no good universal answer, and having each `stackref` *statically* specify the expected types would both complicate the type system and restrict usage patterns.
 So instead we use a *dynamic* convention, repurposing events provided by exception handling.
-That is, the stack giving control specifies an event tag and arguments corresponding to that event tag, and the stack receiving control checks that event tag to determine what to do.
+That is, the stack giving control specifies an event and arguments corresponding to that event, and the stack receiving control checks that event to determine what to do.

 This is achieved by the following instruction:
 ```
-stack.switch $event : [t* leafref] -> unreachable
+stack.switch $event : [t* stackref] -> unreachable
 ```
-The `leafref` on the stack is the stack to switch to (trapping if that `leafref` is null).
+The `stackref` is the stack to switch to (trapping if that `stackref` is null).
-The `$event` specifies the event to use for the transfer and must have type `[t* leafref]`.
+The `$event` specifies the event to use for the transfer and must have type `[t* stackref]`.
 The values for the `t*` of the event are given by the `t*` on the stack.
-The value of the `leafref` of the event is the leaf reference of the current stack that is giving up control.
+The value of the `stackref` of the event is the reference to the current stack that is giving up control.

-This leaves the stack in a halted state, waiting for control to eventually be transferred back.
+This leaves the stack that was switched from in a halted state, waiting for control to eventually be transferred back.
 When control is transferred back, some event is supplied.
-This event is received using existing (revised) exception-handling mechanisms.
+This event is received using existing exception-handling mechanisms.
+There is currently discussion on how to revise the exception-handling proposal to better support two-phase stack unwinding (and similarly this proposal), so for this document we suppose a `try instr*` block can be followed by multiple `catch $event $label` instructions indicating to transfer control to `$label` on `$event` exceptions.

 Although the most straightforward way to implement event handling is using a stack walk, typically the relevant event handler for a `stack.switch` will be in the immediate scope, so engines will likely want to optimize their implementation by directing control straight to that handler.

->Can we require that the event handler is syntactically local?

-The following illustrates how a lightweight thread could yield control to a central thread manager by fetching that `leafref` and switching to it with the `$thread_yielded` event:
+The following illustrates how a lightweight thread could yield control to a central thread manager by fetching that `stackref` and switching to it with the `$thread_yielded` event:
 ```
-(event $thread_yielded (param leafref))
+(event $thread_yielded (param stackref))
 (event $resume (param))
-(global $manager (param leafref))
+(global $manager (param stackref))

 (func $yield_current_thread
   (block $resumed